 For an automaker to sell a lot of cars in the United States, it typically needs to offer a vehicle with four doors.
 So the Italian automaker Fiat made sure its four-door 500L was ready for prime time as soon as Americans began to take a shine to its tiny 500 hatchback.
 The idea behind the Fiat 500L is simple.
 It's a tall hatchback/wagon that's far more suitable for family use than the regular 500, while retaining the smaller car's shapeliness and Italian charm.
 Of course, Fiat offers the 500L in a wide variety of flavors and color combinations, so it's easy to personalize to your liking.

-Current Fiat 500L Specs
+Current Fiat 500L

 The Fiat 500L is a small wagon/tall hatchback that debuted for the 2014 model year.
-All Fiat 500L models are front-wheel drive and have a turbocharged, 1.4-liter four?cylinder engine rated at 160 horsepower and 184 pound-feet of torque.
-You can choose either a six speed manual transmission or a six-speed automated manual transmission that basically functions like an automatic transmission.
+All Fiat 500L models are front-wheel drive and have a turbocharged, 1.4-liter four?cylinder engine rated at 160 horsepower and 180 pound-feet of torque.
+You can choose either a six-speed manual transmission or a six-speed automated manual transmission that basically functions like an automatic transmission.
 All-wheel drive currently isn't available for the Fiat 500L.

 There's plenty of style inside the Fiat 500L.
 It looks distinct from the regular 500 thanks to its revised dash, instrumentation and steering wheel.
 This wagon features the latest version of Chrysler's Uconnect technology, which provides enhanced functionality for smartphones via the car's Bluetooth connection.
 You can wirelessly stream music from your mobile device, and the system offers text-to-speech capability for SMS messages sent to MAP-enabled phones.
 A six-speaker Beats by Dr. Dre sound system is also available, as is a dual-pane sunroof (though it significantly reduces headroom).
 There's a large assortment of interior and exterior color combinations, too, and you can opt for cloth or leather upholstery.